"This is one of those books I will refer to throughout the rest of my life."

 When we know who we truly are, we have been freed from being a personage made up of ego-building beliefs, freed from what we have been unwittingly attached to and identified with.
 In other words, we have been freed from being what amounts to a make-believe or fictitious self.
 If we knew the extent to which this self of ours possesses and deceives us, we might grasp what Einstein said, "The true value of a human being is determined primarily by the measure and the sense in which he has attained to liberation from the self."

 Maybe it's better to be so fooled.
-I'm not sure about that.
+Specifically, maybe it's better to be unaware of the distortions and lies we use to create a positive and fond sense of self.
 All I know is I can no longer be deceived in this way.
-Having exposed my thoughts and behavior to the light of reason, I've seen my self-delusions for what they are.
+Having seen my self-illusions for what they are.
 I have nothing left to fool myself, nothing left to let me go on fancying myself "a somebody.”

 So, if you're happy being the person you are, if you are satisfied or pleased with your self, you may not want to continue reading.
 To do so is to risk losing that complacence you have.